techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-90-lite-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 1. Go to Contacts
 2. Tap on the menu, then tap on "Contacts to Display" option
 3. Select "Only Device".
-Note that this will make only the contacts saved on the ZTE Blade A73 5G device to display.
+Note that this will make only the contacts saved on the Honor 90 Lite device to display.
 4. Tap on "Menu" and then on "Merge Accounts"
 5. Select Google Merge.
 This will merge all your Contacts with Google.
 6. Go back and select Menu again, this time selecting "Contacts to Display", then "All Contacts"